 When people complete a home purchase, they're typically pretty excited to move in and make the place their own.
 Sometimes, however, that new home comes with a good amount of unsightly or out-of-date wallpaper that stands in the way of all kinds of decorating plans.

-Removal can become a huge chore, and it's the bane of many a homeowner.
-You could hire someone to take it all down and leave you with beautifully painted walls, but that's an expensive proposition, especially if you have a lot of wallpaper that needs to be removed.
+Wallpaper removal can become a huge chore, and it's the bane of many a homeowner.
+You could hire someone to take it all down and leave you with beautifully decorated walls, but that's an expensive proposition, especially if you have a lot of wallpaper that needs to be removed.

 You can save a bundle by doing the removal yourself.
 While it won't top your list of fun projects, at least it doesn't have to be an expensive or chemical-laden job.
 Here's how to make your own effective wallpaper remover with natural ingredients for a minimal cost to get that wallpaper stripped off the walls and into the trash.